csoroz/CIPs/CIP-1694/README.md

 #### Protocol Parameter groups

-We have grouped the protocol parameter changes by type.
+We have grouped the protocol parameter changes by type, allowing different thresholds to be set for each group.
-This allows different thresholds to be set for each group, and also supports separate votes.
+We are not, however, restricting each protocol parameter governance action to be contained within one group.
-DReps may choose to abstain to vote on parameter changes that are outside of their field of expertise.
+The maximum threshold of all the groups involved will apply to any given such governance action.

 The _network_,  _economic_ and _technical_ parameter groups collect existing protocol parameters that were introduced during the Shelley, Alonzo and Babbage eras.
 In addition, we introduce a new _governance_ group that is specific to the new governance parameters that will be introduced by CIP-1694.